thomas-melville/myNotes/General/Career_Development/Camunda/camunda.md

 A business process is a set of linked activities which accomplish a specific org goal.

-Business Process Management is a systematic approach to making an orgs workflows more effective It has specific stages
+Business Process Management is a systematic approach to making an orgs workflows more effective.
+It has specific stages.

 BPMN (Business Process Modeling Notation)